 - 2 page Curriculum Vitae

-The award will consist of a framed certificate and travel support (covid permitting - up to $500) to attend the Australian Synchrotron User Meeting.
-The awardee must be available to present a talk on their research during a plenary session at the ANSTO User Meeting.
+The award will consist of a framed certificate and a prize of $1000 (with additional travel support of up to $500 to attend the ANSTO User Meeting - AUM203 in person).
+In applying for the award, the applicant agrees to be available to present a talk on their research during a plenary session at the ANSTO User Meeting - AUM2023.

 Self-nominations are allowed.Application Form

-ANBUG Career Award – for sustained contribution throughout the recipient’s career to a scientific subfield, or subfields, using neutron scattering techniques.
+The ANBUG Career Award is for sustained contribution throughout the recipient’s career to a scientific subfield, or subfields, using neutron scattering techniques.
+The prize is a $500 gift card.

-ANBUG Neutron Award – for outstanding research in neutron science and leadership promoting the Australian neutron scattering community (>10 years post PhD).
+The ANBUG Neutron Awards is for outstanding research in neutron science and leadership promoting the Australian neutron scattering community (>10 years post PhD).
+The prize is a A$250 gift card.

-ANBUG Young Scientist Award – for outstanding research utilising neutron scattering by scientists within 10 years of PhD conferral when accounting for significant career breaks.
+The ANBUG Young Scientist Award is for outstanding research utilising neutron scattering by scientists within 10 years of PhD conferral when accounting for significant career breaks.
+The prize is a A$250 gift card.